Kwesijay1/Python_Lab_2/README.md

 ---

 ## 🎯 Lab Objectives
-By the end of this lab, learners will be able to:

 - Monitor system metrics such as CPU usage, RAM usage, and disk space using Python’s `psutil` library.
 - Define performance thresholds for key system resources.